 Visit Turo for more details or to list your car today.

 Here’s a great gig economy job.
 If you have a reliable set of wheels, consider signing up for a food delivery service, like Skip The Dishes.
 While you’ll need to leave the house for food delivery, this business model works by connecting restaurants with local drivers via the Skip The Dishes app.
 The best part?
 You decide how when and how often you want to work.

 Find out how you can become a Skip The Dishes courier here.

-Paymi is similar to Ebates in that you earn cashback when you shop at their many partner retail stores, but where Ebates is geared to online shopping, Paymi syncs to your debit and/or credit card.
-Once you complete the initial set up, all you need to do is spend, and Paymi will take care of the rest.
-It’s a seamless way to earn cashback.
+Paymi is similar to Rakuten in that you earn cash back when you shop at their many partner retail stores, but where Rakuten is geared toward online shopping, Paymi syncs to your debit and/or credit card.
+Once you complete the initial setup, all you need to do is spend, and Paymi will take care of the rest.
+It’s a seamless way to earn cash back.
 CIBC customers may be eligible for enhanced rewards from time to time, as the two companies have a partner relationship.

-Another entry in the field of cashback loyalty companies is Drop.
-Similar to Paymi, Drop syncs to your debit/credit card and offers rewards when you shop at any of their partner stores.
+Another entry in the field of cash-back loyalty companies is Drop.
+Like Paymi, Drop syncs to your bank account through your debit/credit card and offers rewards when you shop at any of their partner stores.
 Here’s a tip.
-If you sync Drop (or Paymi for that matter), to a credit card that earns cash back or points towards travel, you can multiply your rewards.
+If you sync Drop (or Paymi, for that matter) to a credit card that earns cash back or points towards travel, you can multiply your rewards.

 Visit Drop for more information, or sign up to begin earning rewards.

 Lending Loop is a peer-to-peer lending platform that matches borrowers to lenders.
 In other words, you combine your money with thousands of other Canadians and lend it to small businesses that require access to capital.
 You make money on the interest that’s collected from the various loans.

 Peer-to-peer lending offers the potential for above-average returns, and when done carefully, can be a nice complement to your overall investment portfolio.